 About Baltimore City Community College

-- Provide the full level of law enforcement work, enforcing laws, rules, and regulations governing the safety and protection of individuals, buildings, and property
+- Provide the full level of law enforcement work, enforcing laws, rules and regulations governing the safety and protection of individuals, building and property

-- Provide supervision, guidance, and or assistance to the police sergeants, lower level police officers, and building guards
+- Provide supervision, guidance and/or assistance to police sergeants, lower level police officers and building guards

 - Conduct training and continuing education for public safety personnel

 - Respond to calls for assistance and emergency service and take appropriate supervisory action

 - Conduct the investigation of supervisor complaints and incidents involving public safety personnel

 - Assist the Director and Deputy Director in the management and maintenance of the department’s equipment